jymjam/AuditLab/README.md

 # What is it?
-Audit-suite is a cutting edge run-of-the-mill collection of security auditing tools.
+AuditLab is a cutting edge run-of-the-mill collection of Homemade security auditing tools.

 ## What's inside dawg?
 * Port-scanner => Powershell